nleethochawalit/GLACiAR2-master/README.md

 - *image_name:* Heading name of the images.
 The naming of all science and rms images should be as follows: *image_name*_{field name}_{band name}+*imfits_end* (or *rmsfits_end* (required).
 - *imfits_end:* See above for the naming of the files.
 - *rmsfits_end':* See above for the naming of the files.
 - *fixed_psf:* If the images are psf-matched, put name of the common psf file here.
 The psf image should be put in folder Files.
-Leave as blank if the images are not psf-match.
-In that case, each image will be convolved with 'psf_*band*.fits' instead.
+Leave as blank if the images are not PSF-match.
+In that case, each image will be convolved with ``psf_{band name}.fits`` instead.
 - *R_eff:* Effective radii of the galaxies at redshift 6 in kpc (default = 1.075).
 - *beta_mean:* Mean of the UV slope.
 The injected galaxies will have spectra with slopes drawn from this mean.
 - *beta_sd:* Standard deviation of the UV slopes.